colinabarry/game480-obsidian/2. Kanban/Sprint 5 (Sep 25-Oct 1).md

 - [ ] Write more Quests for future #austin
 - [ ] Design and implement UI for resource amounts and quest item(s) #colin #austin  #missed
-- [ ] Polish and build the second demo for game draft 2 assignment. #all

 ## # Cameron

-- [ ] Write more detailed character sheets for the villagers and characters within the story. #cameron
-- [ ] Axe UI #cameron
-- [ ] Polish and build the second demo for game draft 2 assignment. #all

 ## # Colin